raad1masum/AP-Computer-Science-A/index.md

 Creating subclass-specific behavior through polymorphism

 In both Imperative and OOP there are some Common Data Structures.
 Defining structure to hold and manipulate data is the key to all programming.

+## Tech Talk 2
+Formerly, in class we have held hands and discussed Linked Lists (LL).
+We went over concepts in a Tri 2 Linked Lists TT.
+Please use this as a review.

+As stated, most "Data Structures" conversations usually begin with Arrays, which are built into most Computer Programming Languages.
+College Board has Units 6-8 which discuss Arrays, ArrayLists, and 2-Dimensional Arrays.
+Most Data Structures conversations continue with the discussions of Linked Lists which are the foundation for Stacks and Queues.
+This TT is about building your own data structures.

+Python, which many used last year, is mostly know for its Procedural paradigm.
+Python is a versatile programming language with many user-defined data structures and algorithms.

+Object Oriented Paradigm
+Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.

+OOP models complex things as reproducible, simple structures.
+Reusable, OOP classes can be used across programs by simply making an object.
+We have learned about many key aspects of OOP.

+Defining Classes with a Constructor and Instance variables Protecting information through Encapsulation (setters, getters) Extending Classes to maximize code reuse
+Creating subclass-specific behavior through polymorphism

 ### AP Computer Science A Journal
 Raadwan Masum